Collaboration is a route to resolution which, in the right circumstances, can help couples find an amicable solution when a relationship breaks down.

 The overall assets, including pensions and James’ company interests totalled approximately £2 million.
 Sue had worked part-time during the marriage in an administrative position but had no recent skills.

-Over a series of 6 meetings (4-way meetings), we assisted Sue and James identify their assets and financial circumstances and needs
+Over a series of 6 meetings (4-way meetings), we assisted Sue and James identify their assets and financial circumstances and needs.
+This included:

 - An independent company valuation was obtained early on through agreement and an expert jointly appointed